How to Interview an Au Pair

-Remember that English will likely not be the au pair’s first language.
-Susan Robinson, who works at Cultural Care Au Pair and has also hosted numerous au pairs, suggests talking slowly and articulately, as speaking and understanding English are more difficult over the phone than in person.
+Remember that English is likely not to be the au pair’s first language.
+Talk slowly and articulately, as speaking and understanding English are more difficult over the phone than in person.
 Be prepared to repeat or rephrase questions and sentences if need be.

-For an au pair who is leaving family, friendships and a sense of cultural belonging, a move to the United States is a big adjustment.
-For your mutual benefit, it’s important to suss out if this will be a good fit at the right time and under the right circumstances.
+For an au pair who is leaving family, friendships and a sense of cultural belonging, a move to the UK is a big adjustment.
+For your mutual benefit, it’s important to suss out if hiring an au pair will be a good fit.
+Is it the right time and the right circumstances?

 Again, this often comes back to asking the right kinds of questions, such as:

 - Have you ever lived away from home for a significant period of time?

 - Do you have a significant other back home?
 (A long-distance relationship may cause undue homesickness.)

 Another red flag to look out for are replies that sound overly rehearsed, such as “I love children” or “I want to be a nursery teacher.”
 Dig deeper into these replies to assess whether the au pair has a sincere passion for and dedication to the role.

 While questions posed to the au pair are crucial to the interview, it’s equally important that you provide as much relevant detail about your expectations and the kind of au pair relationship you’re seeking.
 An au pair is leaving one country for another to work for you and, as such, the stakes are much higher than if you're hiring someone from the same town or city as yourself.
 Address family dynamics, children's ages and personalities, routines and schedules, what the au pair should provide (education, language and entertainment) and how you envision discipline to be handled.

 7. And expect the same